 Nesting boxes give your hens a safe, private place to lay their eggs.
 The golden rule is to provide one nesting box for every four or five hens in your flock.
 You might find they all decide to use the same one, but having enough options prevents competition and stress.
 Each box should be about 12x12x12 inches—cozy enough to feel secure but large enough for them to turn around comfortably.
 Placement is just as important as quantity.
 Nesting boxes should be in the darkest, quietest corner of the coop, away from the main door and traffic.
 They should also be lower than the roosting bars to discourage your chickens from sleeping (and pooping) in them.

-Where and How to Place Roosting Bars
+Where Should Roosting Bars Go?

 Chickens naturally prefer to sleep off the ground on a perch, or roost.
 It’s an instinct that helps them feel safe from predators.
 Inside the coop, you’ll need to provide roosting bars for them to settle on at night.
 Plan for about 10 inches of perching space per chicken to ensure everyone has enough room to perch comfortably without being overcrowded.
 Roosting bars should be the highest feature inside the coop—placing them higher than the nesting boxes will encourage your flock to sleep on the bars instead of in the boxes.
 A 2x4 piece of lumber with the 4-inch side facing up makes a great roost, as it allows them to cover their feet with their bodies in the winter.
 You can also design your coop with natural branches for a more rustic feel that’s also great for their feet.

-How Much Space Do Your Chickens Actually Need?
+How Much Space Do Chickens Actually Need?

 Figuring out the right-sized coop can feel like a bit of a puzzle, but it’s one of the most important decisions you’ll make for your flock.
 Giving your chickens enough room isn’t just about comfort; it’s about keeping them healthy, happy, and productive.
 A crowded coop can lead to stress, pecking, and the spread of illness, turning your backyard dream into a constant headache.
 On the other hand, a well-sized coop and run give your birds the space they need to thrive, making your job as a chicken keeper much more enjoyable and rewarding.